filakhtov/gentoo-use-docs/dev-lang/rust.md

 Set the `llvm-libunwind` option in the `config.toml` build configuration file to either `system` or `in-tree`, depending if the `system-llvm` flag is enabled or disabled.
 When this flag is disabled, set the `llvm-libunwind` option to `no`.
 Link against LLVM's `libunwind` library instead of the GCC one to generate backtraces on panics.

 This flag can be safely disabled.

+### lto
+Set the `rust.lto=fat` (`off` when the option is disabled) option in the `config.toml` build configuration file.
+Enable LTO (link-time optimization) which helps to reduce the final size of the binaries and libraries and potentially improve the performance of the code.

+It is safe to disable this flag.
+It can be especially beneficial for the bigger programs.

 ### miri
 Requires the `nightly` flag to be enabled.
 Append `miri` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Build and install the `miri` tool - an experimental interpreter for Rust's mid-level intermediate representation (MIR).
 It can run binaries and test suites of cargo projects and detect certain classes of undefined behavior.